oki-dokii/UIDAI/README.md

 | **K-Means** | District clustering | scikit-learn | 5 behavioral clusters |
 | **Prophet** | Time-series forecasting | prophet | 6-month projections |
 | **Isolation Forest** | Anomaly detection | scikit-learn | 52 anomalies detected |

+### 🧠 Why These Models?

+- **K-Means Clustering**: We used K-Means to group 1,038 districts into 5 distinct behavioral profiles.
+This moves policy from "one-size-fits-all" to "tailored interventions" based on actual data patterns (e.g., separating "Saturated Urban" from "Under-served Rural").
+- **Facebook Prophet**: Chosen over ARIMA for its ability to handle seasonality (weekend dips) and missing data points robustly.
+It perfectly captures the weekly cycles in Aadhaar updates.
+- **Isolation Forest**: An unsupervised learning algorithm that efficiently identifies anomalies (outliers) in high-dimensional datasets.
+We used it to flag districts with suspicious Update-to-Enrolment ratios that deviate significantly from the norm.

 ### 🏷️ Cluster Profiles